malkhamis-panw/gaia/doc/documentation.md

 Type: `string`

-The ID of the Defender.
+The ID of the enforcer.

 ##### `namespace` [`autogenerated`,`read_only`]